mistricky/awesome-diff/README.md

 ## Usage

-developement with `TypeScript`, so you need run the following script before you start.
+developement with `TypeScript`, so you need run the following script before start.

 ```
 npm install